Photo of Jodi Goldberg

-Jodi Goldberg is an associate in the Corporate and Securities Practice Group in the firm's Washington, D.C. office.
+Jodi Goldberg is special counsel in the Corporate and Securities Practice Group in the firm's Washington, D.C. office.

 Ukraine has suffered multiple internet and connectivity outages since the Russian invasion began.
 Seeking to restore vital connectivity to his citizens in the face of the Russian military threat, Vice Prime Minster Mykhailo Fedorov tweeted at SpaceX CEO Elon Musk asking for help.
 After receiving what is arguably the first regulatory approval by Tweet, Musk and SpaceX responded by shipping the Starlink user terminals to Ukraine on March 1, 2022.[1]
 The non-geostationary satellite orbit (“NGSO”) satellite broadband service now serves as a vital tool for connectivity where traditional terrestrial infrastructure fell short.[2]